Agricultural Transformation and Finance

 A continent-wide approach to agriculture issues in Africa has led to proposals around intra-African trade and regional and continental value chain issues.
 A continental approach may also enhance policy coherence at the country level, facilitate peer learning, and promote national reform processes.

 To address issues around private sector coordination and involvement in agriculture, the Country Agribusiness Partnership Framework (CAP-F) has been developed as a country-level instrument aimed at:

 - Providing mutual accountability among all parties involved

 As an integral part of the National Agricultural Investment Plans (NAIP), CAP-F is a tool which facilitates private sector investments into agriculture.

-Through its Policy Advise, Climate Change, ATVET (Agricultural Technical and Vocational Education Training) modules GIZ supports mainstreaming of key themes into the NAIP process, supports CAADP country missions, implementation of the CAP-F to ensure inclusive agricultural transformation.
+With its Policy Advice, Climate Change, ATVET (Agricultural Technical and Vocational Education Training) modules GIZ supports mainstreaming of key themes into the NAIP process, supports CAADP country missions, implementation of the CAP-F to ensure inclusive agricultural transformation.

 About CAADP and the declarations of Maputo and Malabo

 To ensure an inclusive agriculture sector, Africa’s Heads of State adopted a continental policy framework deemed as the Comprehensive Africa Agricultural Development Programme (CAADP) in Maputo in 2003, hence called the Maputo declaration.
 In terms of agriculture development, the Heads of State committed to public investment of at least 10% of their respective national budgets to agriculture or at least a minimum of 6% of their GDP — at the country level.